NickPerezCarletonUniversity/Kervolution/README.md

 python train_evaluate.py --batch_size 50 --epochs 20 --model_name lenetknn --kernel polynomial --trainable_kernel true --lr_search true
 ```

-The figures below represent the test accuracy for the first epoch.
+The figure below is a png rendering of a written report summarizing the original KNN paper and the experimentation and analysis this repository was used for.
 <br />
 <div align="center">
 <img width="90%" src ="./KNN_Mini_Paper.png" />